Royal-Code/EnterprisePatterns/README.md

 ## Patterns

-You will find an implementation for the following standards:
+You will find an implementation for the following patterns:

 - Entities
 - Aggregates